kafka-ops/julie/docs/futures/what-acl-management.rst

 have access to schemas in subjects *transactions* and *User:App1* to subject *contracts*.

 By default, Julie Ops grants `ResourceOwner` role for subjects, and creates non-prefixed (literal) role bindings.
+For organisations that aim not to have dedicated pair of rules per Subject, Julie Ops offers the option to optimise the number of ACLs using prefixed rules.
+It then create a prefixed role binding using the common prefix which is by default: *context.project_name.*.

+The optimised ACLs/RBAC can be enabled using the *topology.acls.optimized* configuration property.

 It's possible to specify different role, and create prefixed role bindings for subjects, as shown in the example below for *User:App2*.